 MacBook keyboard covers are made of flexible silicone engineered to perfectly fit your keyboard layout.
 The quality of the fit depends on the thinness of the cover, which on average is 0.3 millimeter.
 Some lower-quality covers are slightly thicker, which means it’s harder to achieve an accurate fit between keys, and a poorly fitting cover can dislodge and slide around.
 If you’re a speedy typist, the ultra-thin covers are worth considering.

 Some covers are made of food-grade and nontoxic silicone to make them safer.
-Considering the amount of contact you have with your MacBook keyboard on a regular basis, it’s worth considering purchasing a model with these qualities.
+Considering the amount of contact you have with your MacBook keyboard on a regular basis, it’s worth considering a model with these qualities.
 While they might cost a little more, MacBook keyboard covers are generally affordable, so that means the cost difference is only a few dollars.

 While transparent MacBook keyboard covers are well liked, covers in various colors are wildly popular as well.
 You have a choice of dozens of solid colors and, on average, each model comes in at least six colors.
 There’s also the ombré style in which the rows of keys have graduated colors for easy, attractive key visibility.
 If you’re ambitious, you could opt for a design that spans the entire cover with a colorful picture.
 Some replicate popular artwork like Van Gogh’s Starry Night or Monet’s Water Lilies.
 These are ideal for MacBook users who have a firm grasp on key location, because the design could be distracting to some.
 For new MacBook users, there are covers that are marked with shortcuts for quick reference.